msdk/msdk/msdk-featdet/msdk-featdet-ADAP-3D/Readme.md

 ## Major Challenges

 1. Implementation of Sparse Matrix and it's operations.
-2. Implementation of Guassian and BiGaussian.
+2. Implementation of Guassian and BiGaussian fitting.

 ## Future Work

-1. Make algorithm more memory efficient - Currently algorithm is able to process raw data file as big as 310 mb with java heap size of 1 GB.
-It should be able to process file as big as 3 GB.
+1. To make ADAP-3D more memory-efficient - Currently it is able to preprocess raw data file as big as 310 MB with Java heap size of 1 GB.
+It is hoped that more memory-efficient methods can enable ADAP-3D to preprocess files of 3+ GB in size.
-2. To be able to read different types of metabolomics data this algorithm should be able to resample the data and it also should be able to determine isoptopes.
+2. To implement a method for detecting isotopes.
+3. To resample raw profile mass spectra to achieve consistent sampling across all scans.

 ## Conclusion